eteran/nedit-ng/README.md

   using Qt, short of making a completely custom menu system.
 * NEdit has several points of customization which are controlled by XResource files.
 I intend to create a new dialog for these "advanced" options.
+* Secondary selection stuff.
+NEdit (apparently) has some features involing X11's secondary selection system.
+I honestly had no idea these existed before starting this project.
+And it seems that secondary selections are not a terribly popular concept.
+Qt has no first class support for this.
+So I am a bit torn about how much effort should be put into trying to reproduce these features manually.

 Version 1.0's goal is to be a nearly 1:1 port of the original NEdit.
 Once that is complete some post 1.0 goals are already planned: